nextcloud/documentation/admin_manual/installation/source_installation.rst

     service apache2 reload

 .. note:: Self-signed certificates have their drawbacks - especially when you
           plan to make your Nextcloud server publicly accessible.
-You might want to consider getting a certificate signed by a commercial signing authority.
+Consider getting a certificate signed by a signing authority.
 Check with your domain name registrar or hosting service for good deals on commercial certificates.
           Or use free `Let's Encrypt <https://letsencrypt.org/>`_ one.

 .. _installation_wizard_label: